purple-technology/c-sharp-dev-assignment/README.md

 * There can be a lot of real-time data incoming in a short period of time so it's necessary to block the server callback for the least amount of time possible
 * Publicly available libraries should be used reasonably
 * In all cases only BUY/SELL deals are relevant
-* Application should be able to compare data from multiple servers (cross server detection of similar deals is necessary)
+* Application should be able to compare data from multiple servers (cross-server detection of similar deals is necessary)
 * Incoming trade records has to be compared in one-to-many principle (each deal has to be compared to all relevant incoming deals based on the configured parameters)
 * Volume to balance ratio is ratio between the deal volume and current user balance
   ```|(deal1.VolumeToBalanceRatio - deal2.VolumeToBalanceRatio)| <= configuration.VolumeToBalanceRatio  ```